RyuZhihao123/Instance-based-RN/README.md

 ### 2. Example:

 For quick experiments, we provide [Code_PureExperiments](https://github.com/RyuZhihao123/Instance-based-RN/tree/master/Codes_PureExperiment_default_5_times) to automatically run the network **5 times by default** and **compute the average and SD of MSE and MLAE**.
-In PureExperiments, dataset will re-generated every time.
+In PureExperiments, dataset will automatically re-generated every time.

 * I'll take **Task1.1 Pie3_6** [(codes)](https://github.com/RyuZhihao123/Instance-based-RN/tree/master/Codes_PureExperiment_default_5_times/Task1_ourNewTasks/Pie3_6) as an example to show how to use the codes.